Title

 Republic Act No. 10918: Philippine Pharmacy Act regulates and modernizes the practice of pharmacy in the Philippines, recognizing the important role of pharmacists in delivering quality healthcare services and aiming to develop competent and globally competitive professionals.

-The Act governs the standardization and regulation of pharmacy education, administration of licensure examinations, registration and licensing of pharmacists, supervision and regulation of pharmacy practice, development and enhancement of pharmacists' professional competence through continuing professional development and research, and integration of the pharmacy profession.
+Sec.
+3 provides that RA 10918 governs and provides for: (a) standardization and regulation of pharmacy education; (b) administration of licensure examination, registration, and licensing of pharmacists; (c) supervision, control, and regulation of pharmacy practice; (d) development/enhancement of pharmacist competence through continuing professional development (CPD), research, and related activities; and (e) integration of the pharmacy profession.

-Candidates must obtain a general weighted average of at least 75%, with no rating lower than 50% in any subject.
+Sec.
+17 requires a general weighted average of at least 75%, with no rating lower than 50% in any subject.
+A candidate failing the exam for the third time cannot take the next succeeding exams without first undertaking a refresher program in a duly accredited institution.

 Analyze Cases Smarter, Faster